Alberto Morillas: Other projects

-In 1997, Morillas and his wife began a line of scented candles called Mizensir, which grew to offer 80 different candles.
+In 1997, Morillas and his wife Claudine began a line of scented candles called Mizensir, which grew to offer 80 different candles.
 In 2015, Morillas expanded the brand to include 17 perfumes.
 In collaboration with Penhaligon's, Morillas also has a custom perfumery service, Bespoke by Alberto Morillas, based the Salon de Parfum in department store Harrods in London.

 Awards

 Morillas won the Prix François Coty in 2003.

 Personal life

 Morillas lives in Geneva, after periods in Paris and New York.